software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > The Scrum Team's UI Designer's vision is that the implementation could look something like this:
 >
 > ![](/assets/sprint-2-user-story-4.png)
->
-> Tips for the tasks:
->
-> - Similarly as in the quiz list published status filtering, a [request parameter](https://www.baeldung.com/spring-request-param) can be used to pass the difficulty level to the controller method
-> - Implement an appropriate JPA repository [query method](https://docs.spring.io/spring-data/commons/reference/repositories/query-methods-details.html) for finding questions by quiz id _and_ difficulty level

 {: .important-title }